nashville-software-school/client-side-mastery/book-2-the-novice/chapters/JS_SCOPE.md

         in the outer scope, so that the order in which minerals are processed can be customized.

-        Heap-skopes workshops can process 5 kilograms of a mineral with each work order.
+        Hëap-skopes workshops can process 5 kilograms of a mineral with each work order.
 So every time the `process` function is invoked, subtract 5 from the amount of the requested mineral from the enclosed GemMine above.